Write a Winning Essay

 Do YOU Love Science?

 Do you look forward to your school science fair every year?
 Current students between the ages of 13 and 18 are eligible to apply for the Google Global Science Fair Scholarships of up to $50,000.
 This prestigious scholarship is in partnership with leaders such as National Geographic and Lego.
 Google is searching for the best and brightest young scientists from around the globe.
 Creative, interesting projects should be relevant to the world today.
 Full information will be available soon.
-If you would like to be notified when registration opens for 2013, sign up at http://www.google.com/events/sciencefair.
+The competition starts on mid-February and ends on mid-May of each year.
+If you would like to be notified for updates, sign up at https://www.googlesciencefair.com/en/.

 Keep the Drive Alive